SebastianHuettersen/coen/README.md

 > The motivation behind the **Reproducible Builds** project is therefore to allow verification that no vulnerabilities or backdoors have been introduced during this compilation process.
 By promising identical results are always generated from a given source, this allows multiple third parties to come to a consensus on a "correct" result, highlighting any deviations as suspect and worthy of scrutiny.

+## Quick Start Guide to build a custom CEON
+### Requirements for Building
+You will need a Linux host system with a container engine installed.
+- Container Engine: Docker (recommended) or Podman
+- Permissions: Execute commands as an administrator, root, or with sudo.
+The ISO generation process requires elevated container privileges (--privileged) to handle filesystem and device node creation.

+Warning on SELinux:
+If you are using a Red Hat-based distribution (RHEL, CentOS, Fedora), SELinux may interfere with the build process, causing the resulting ISO hash to be non-reproducible.
+For the most reliable builds, disable SELinux entirely before execution.

+### Custominze
+Identify the tools required for your key ceremony:
+- If a package is available in the official Debian repository, add its name to the PACKAGE_CUSTOM variable in variables.sh.
+- For Debian packages not in the official repository, copy the .deb file into tools/packages.
+- Create and add a hook script to tools/hooks.

+Modify MAKE variables:
+- Set RELEASE
+- Set CONTAINER_ENGINE to either docker or podman

+Modify variable.sh:
+- Set RELEASE to match the version specified in the Make file.
+- Set DATE to the desired snapshot of the Debian archive repository.

+Modify Dockerfiles
+- Configure the base image to match the DATE variable specified in variables.sh.

+### Pull the packages and create the HASH
+Pull all required packages from the official Debian repository and calculate the necessary hash:

+    make cache

+### Create ISO
+Generate the ISO using the following command:

+    make build

+Fix the mismatched hash of the ISO file by modifying the variable ISO_SHASUM in variables.sh.

+### Test ISO
+Test the ISO and all its built-in functions using a virtualization platform.

 ## Acknowledgments

 This project is made possibly by: